shaunharker/conley-morse-database/extras/BooleanSwitchingZookeeper/Readme.txt

 mergePostprocessedData.sh
 It takes 2 arguments ( the same as constructMultipleDatabases.sh )

-If everything went through for 1) and 2), this script will move the postprocessed data (temporary directory) into the model data
+If everything went smoothly in 1) and 2), this script will move the postprocessed data (temporary directory) into the model data